Rumpunzel/rpg-thingy/rules/talents/wilderness.md

 ### Hunter

-Once per conflict, you may create a Bane from excess successes for free, without having to spend Favour.
+Once per conflict, you may create a bane from excess successes for free, without spending Favor.